sahujagdish/MovingRover/README.md

 Main Project - RobotRover
 Test Project - MovingRoverTest

-to open Project:
+To open Project:
-click on MovingRover.sln in Robot rover folder
+click on MovingRover.sln solution file in Robot rover folder

-Build the project. just avoid any glitch check if MovingRoverTest as the RobotRover project refernces.
+Build the project. just to avoid any glitch check if MovingRoverTest as the RobotRover project refernces.

 Features: